Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/phb24.md

 _**Cost:** 2 :class-phb24-sorcerer: Sorcery Points_

-When you cast a spell that forces a creature to make a saving throw, you can spend 2 Sorcery Points to give one target of the spell Disadvantage on saves against the spell.
+When you cast a spell that forces a creature to make a saving throw, you can spend 2 Sorcery Points to give one target of the spell **:d20-dis: Disadvantage**{ .d20 } on saves against the spell.

 ---